sebedard-creator/AmbiPlex/README.md

 AmbiPlex synchronizes an addressable LED strip with a local Plex video player, using a WLED-compatible controller.
 The interface and application logs are in French.

+**AmbiPlex works in real time with MPV: no WLED Subtitles or preencoding are required.**
+Configure your Plex player and LEDs, then play a video.
+WLED Subtitles are an optional way to reduce CPU/GPU work by calculating a video's LED colors in advance.

 ## Features

 - Local Plex playback selection with a configurable master player.
-- Real-time fallback using an invisible MPV window and 160x90 RGB capture.
+- Real-time LED rendering using an invisible MPV window and 160x90 RGB capture.
 - Black-bar detection, per-side brightness, temporal smoothing, LED routing and offsets.
-- Precomputed `.wledsub.lz4` tracks that bypass MPV and video decoding during playback.
+- Optional WLED Subtitles (`.wledsub.lz4`) that bypass MPV and video decoding during playback.
 - Shared NumPy segment sampling for real-time processing and preencoding.
 - DDP output to WLED, a web simulator and live monitoring over SSE.
-- A web encoder and the Windows Rover application for sequential batch encoding.
+- A web encoder and the Windows Rover application for optional batch preencoding.

 ## Requirements